Zhenye-Na/blog/_posts/2018-09-07-build-neural-network-with-mnist-from-scratch.md

 ### Loss function

-We use is cross-entropy loss in this example.
+What we use in this example is **cross-entropy loss**.

 $$ L(y, \hat{y}) = -y \log(\hat{y}) - (1-y) \log(1-\hat{y}). $$

-After averaging over a training set of $ m $ examples we will have the following:
+After averaging over a training set of $ m $ examples, we will have the following:

 $$ L(Y, \hat{Y}) = -\frac{1}{m} \sum_{i=1}^m \left( y^{(i)} \log(\hat{y}^{(i)}) + (1-y^{(i)}) \log(1-\hat{y}^{(i)}) \right). $$

+So the implementation will be easy if you understand the mathematical notation above.

 ```python
 def compute_loss(Y, Y_hat):